zmackie/zblog/content/posts/I-am-security-and-so-can-you.md

 would deliver their findings tribunal-like, in a darkened ampitheatere with one single torch illuminating their faces and their hands, which would signal to you, oh brave developer, with a thumbs up or down, the fate of your precious code.
-Perhaps this primordial Security  scene is what drives our fear now
+Perhaps this primordial Security  scene is what drives our fear now.